History of Botswana: 15th century through 18th century

 Tswana peoples migrated internally through present-day Botswana as they were displaced by native and colonial populations from the south, and they had a presence throughout present-day Botswana by 1600.
+The original Tswana tribe, the Phofu dynasty, declined in the late-15th century.
 Large migrations of Kalanga and Sotho–Tswana peoples took place in the 15th and 16th centuries.
 The Kalanga peoples controlled the land between the Motloutse River and the Makgadikgadi Pan until the 18th century.
 The Hurutshe, Kgatla, and Kwena peoples split from the Phofu dynasty in the Transvaal region amid drought and hereditary conflicts, eventually migrating north to present-day Botswana.
+The Ngwaketse and Ngwato peoples in turn split from the Kwena around 1530.
 Some peoples of the region remained in the Late Stone Age until around the 16th century.

-According to oral tradition, the pastoralist Herero and Mbanderu peoples split from the Mbunda people in the 17th century as Tswana cattle raids scattered the groups.
-Oral tradition also holds that the Yeyi people migrated from the upper Chobe River into the Okavango Delta in the 18th century, though contact between the Yeyi and the Khoe may have existed much longer.
-Different Tswana tribes were able to separate and form independently from one another as the region's primary asset, cattle, is easily transported.
+The peoples of present-day Botswana had established long travel routes by the end of the 17th century, travelling hundreds of kilometres for trade, hunting, and social purposes.
+Tribes were able to easily separate and form independently from one another because the region's primary asset, cattle, is easily transported.
 The western tribes were especially prone to separation because of the large distances between towns and farmlands.
-They were often the targets of raids by the Griqua people.
+Splits between the Tswana groups took place through the 17th century, defining the modern tribes.
+The western Tswana tribes were often the targets of raids by the Griqua people.
+As Tswana peoples moved north to present-day southeastern Botswana in the 17th century, they settled lands occupied by Khalagari peoples, assimilating or displacing them.
+The Kwena people and their offshoot tribes migrated to present-day Botswana under the rule of Kgabo II and settled near Molepolole.
+According to oral tradition, the pastoralist Herero and Mbanderu peoples split from the Mbunda people in the 17th century as Tswana cattle raids scattered the groups, and the Yeyi people migrated from the upper Chobe River into the Okavango Delta in the 18th century.
+In other places, the Kaa people split from the Rolong people and the Khurutshe people split from the Bahurutshe people, with both groups migrating northward.
+The Bashaga people integrated into the Khalagari peoples in the late-18th century.

 The first Tswana state was formed by the Ngwaketse people in the mid-18th century.
-Subsequent states were formed by the Kwena people, the Ngwato people, and the Tawana people over the following decades.
+Subsequent Tswana states were formed by the Kwena people, the Ngwato people, and the Tawana people over the following decades.
 With these came the development of the mophato (plural mephato), a militia regiment organised by age group, among the eastern Tswana peoples in the 1750s.
 Two Kgatla peoples, the Kgafela people and the Tlokwa people, joined at this time and seized control over the area surrounding Pilanesberg in present-day South Africa.
 They subjugated several peoples in the region and twice won conflicts against the Fokeng people.
 The use of mephato spread to the western Tswana peoples by the end of the century.
 It was never widely adopted in the south.